MikeMalenkov2005/simplex/README.md

 System Modules
 --------------

+General:
 - `uart` is a UART driver that uses the DSP for communication.
 - `shell` is a simple command processor (shell).

+Only for x86:
+- `x86vga` is a simple VGA text mode driver.
+- `x86ps2` is a PS/2 keyboard driver.

 Kernel Features
 ---------------